plinioMoreno/yarp-ros-service-example/README.md

 To test this repository, the requirements are as follows:

-YARP
+* YARP
-ycm
+*  ycm
-sudo apt install ros-DISTRO-ros-base sudo apt install ros-DISTRO-roscpp-tutorials
+*  sudo apt install ros-DISTRO-ros-base
+*  sudo apt install ros-DISTRO-roscpp-tutorials
+*  sudo apt install ros-DISTRO-rospy-tutorials

+To verify the